 Under Federal, State and local law, the Authority's programs are exempt from income, property and excise taxes.
 However, the Authority is required to make a payment in lieu of taxes (PILOT) for the PHA-RAD Program in accordance with the provisions of its Cooperation Agreement with the Borough.
 Under the Cooperation Agreement, the Authority must pay the Borough the lesser of 10% of its net shelter rent or the approximate full real property taxes.
-During the fiscal years ended March 31, 2022, and 2021 PILOT expense was accrued in the amount of \$87,104 less an overpayment from the prior year of \$23,640 for a balance of \$63,583 and \$89,719 respectively.
+During the fiscal years ended March 31, 2023, and 2022 PILOT expense was accrued in the amount of \$90,885 and \$65,972 respectively.

-During the fiscal year, the HA purchased an 18-unit rental complex adjoining the Authority.
+During the prior fiscal year, the HA purchased an 18-unit rental complex adjoining the Authority.
 The Authority entered into a PILOT agreement with the Borough and under that agreement, the Authority is required to pay the Borough 5% of its net shelter rent.
-The Authority paid taxes at closing of \$9,415 and accrued \$2,875 at March 31, 2022.
+During the fiscal years ended March 31, 2023 expense was accrued in the amount of \$13,425 and for March 31, 2022 \$12,290 was paid.